MysteriousJ/Joystick-Input-Examples/README.md

 # Joystick Input Examples
 This guide aims to provide everything you need to know about implementing joystick input in PC games.
 Prerequisites: familiarity with Windows programming and C-style C++.

+The `src` folder contains small example programs to illustrate implementation details.
+You can run them in Visual Studio by opening `Joystick Input Examples.sln` in the `vs` folder, or by running `build.bat` with a Visual Studio developer command line and launching the `.exe`s.
+The `combined` example uses RawInput and XInput to demostrate a more complete Windows implementation.

 Special thanks to Handmade Network for fostering a community that values exploring details, as well as Martins for sharing his limitless knowledge.

 ## Table of Contents